SpineEventEngine/chat-bot/ENVIRONMENT.md

 2. `dead-incoming-bot-messages` — the topic that holds undelivered incoming messages.

-   For the topic, the `dead-incoming-bot-messages` pull subscription that never expires is configured.
+   For the topic, the `dead-incoming-bot-messages` [pull subscription][pull-subscription] that never expires is configured.
    In case of an undelivered message, it could be pulled from the subscription.

 3. `repository-checks` — the topic that delivers scheduled tasks to check the build state of